Concordium/concordium-base/smart-contracts/docs/src/general/contract-on-chain.rst

-Format of Smart Contracts
+Format of smart contracts
 ===================================

 A smart contract module is deployed onto the chain as a single Wasm module, as part of a single transaction.

-This means the cost of deploying a smart contract is affected by the size of the Wasm module is currently limited to the maximum size of a single transaction.
+This means the cost of deploying a smart contract is affected by the size of the Wasm module and the module is limited to the maximum size of a single transaction.

 The module must be self-contained, and only have a restricted list of imports